PennyLaneAI/pennylane/doc/development/plugins.rst

 **Workflow Configuration:**

 Note that these properties are only applicable to devices that provided derivatives or VJPs.
-If you're device does not provide derivatives, you can safely ignore these properties.
+If your device does not provide derivatives, you can safely ignore these properties.

 The workflow options are ``use_device_gradient``, ``use_device_jacobian_product``, and ``grad_on_execution``.